Undead (Hollywood Undead song): Reception

 The song peaked at #10 on the Hot Mainstream Rock Tracks, #12 on the Hot Modern Rock Tracks, and #4 on the Bubbling Under Hot 100.

 "Undead" was released as a 7" single in the United Kingdom on HMV with "Circles" as a second track.

 During Super Bowl XLIII, a trailer aired for G.I.
 Joe: The Rise of Cobra which featured "Undead".
 The song is also featured in the video game UFC 2009 Undisputed from THQ and is part of the soundtrack for Madden NFL 09.
 MMA fighter Josh Neer used this song as his entrance music during UFC 101.

-The song was used in the New York Knicks 2009-2010 intro video.

-The song was used in the NBC telecast of WrestleMania XXV, highlighting the match between The Undertaker and Shawn Michaels.
-Most recently, the song was used in a TV spot trailer for the 2011 remake film Conan the Barbarian.
+The song was used in the New York Knicks 2009–2010 intro video, and was also used in the NBC telecast of WrestleMania XXV, highlighting the match between The Undertaker and Shawn Michaels.
+The song was used in a TV spot trailer for the 2011 remake film Conan the Barbarian.
 The song was also used for Shiima Xion during his run in the indy circuit.

-For the 2011 - 2012 season, the Milwaukee Admirals of the American Hockey League used the song for their pre-game player introductions.
+For the 2011–2012 season, the Milwaukee Admirals of the American Hockey League used the song for their pre-game player introductions.

-In 2012, Deuce, former frontman of Hollywood Undead, remixed the song under the title "Nine Lives".
+In 2012, Deuce, the former frontman of Hollywood Undead, remixed the song under the title "Nine Lives".
 This version consists of Deuce performing the original chorus, and Deuce yelling "Nine Lives", rather than "Undead".
 Deuce also sings over Johnny 3 Tears' verse, making slight changes to some lines.
 This track was used for a promotional release for Deuce's debut solo album Nine Lives.